 Beautifully preserved natural environments including Bruny Island are under an hour from the capital of Hobart.
 While at the centre of the state Cradle Mountain sits amongst ancient rainforests and the picture perfect Dove Lake.

 Visit Port Arthur to step back in time to learn more about the tough penal colony.
 You can see the evidence of the rugged colonial past throughout the state including the converted warehouses of Salamanca which house the famous Salamanca Markets every Saturday and the Heritage-listed Richmond Bridge- the oldest stone span bridge in the country.

 If you are a fan of the outdoors and hiking Tasmania is the perfect destination for you.
 With endless amounts of hiking trails ranging from short walks to overnight trips you can hike through the National Parks, through rainforests and along the coastline.
 The state is also becoming famous for its mountain biking as more and more tracks are established.
 Zipline through ancient rainforests, white water raft, go caving and jet boat to get that adrenaline running.

 For a small state Tasmania is packed full of cultural experiences.
 Exceptional food, wine and beer fill the restaurants and cozy bars throughout the state.
 The Salamanca Markets is packed every Saturday morning with local produce, local art work and wares.
 MONA- Museum of Old and New Art is one of the world’s most controversial private collections of modern art and antiquities and is well worth a visit.

-If Tasmania is sounding like somewhere you can see yourself for your Gap Year apply today for a Gap Year in Australia and you won’t look back!
+If Tasmania is sounding like somewhere you can see yourself for your Gap Year apply today.
+A Gap Year Program in Tasmania is a once-in-a-lifetime opportunity and you won’t look back!